 This decision also needs to consider the different types of data and contexts (referred to as the data environment), including previously released information and intruders’ knowledge of the population.
-Elliot and Domingo-Ferrer (PDF, 566KB) discuss the relationship between the data environment and the data intended to be released, and draw attention to the inherent difficulty of assessing risk of disclosure given that the data held in private databases are a key source of uncertainty for the SDC process.
-Shlomo (PDF, 1MB) emphasises that to achieve the optimal balance between risk and utility it is important to have quantitative measures for both risk of disclosure and information loss.
+Elliot and Domingo-Ferrer discuss the relationship between the data environment and the data intended to be released, and draw attention to the inherent difficulty of assessing risk of disclosure given that the data held in private databases are a key source of uncertainty for the SDC process.
+Shlomo emphasises that to achieve the optimal balance between risk and utility it is important to have quantitative measures for both risk of disclosure and information loss.

-Elliot and Domingo-Ferrer (PDF, 566KB) discuss privacy models and their application to control for disclosure risk.
+Elliot and Domingo-Ferrer discuss privacy models and their application to control for disclosure risk.
 The privacy models (for example k-anonymity) can be seen as alternative approaches to SDC methods, but in practice they can be strengthened by using one or several SDC methods.

 More powerful intruder attacks including new types of attack (such as reconstruction attacks) are some of the motivating factors that led to the development of DP.
 Protecting against disclosure risk using differential privacy is a much more context-free approach and is easily quantifiable once the parameter in the model is set, but setting this parameter is one of DP’s practical challenges.

-Elliot and Domingo-Ferrer (PDF, 566KB) point out that these privacy models should not be regarded as competing models and an understanding of their applications and limitations can inform the use of one model to boost another.
+Elliot and Domingo-Ferrer point out that these privacy models should not be regarded as competing models and an understanding of their applications and limitations can inform the use of one model to boost another.

 An added difficulty in developing a unified framework that offers data providers a way of measuring the risk and data utility across SDC methods and privacy models is inconsistency in their application in practice; in part a result of varying risk appetite, with individual context being part of the risk assessment.
 Whereas data with ‘zero risk’ (none or negligible) or ‘total risk’ (identified) are relatively easy to define, something in-between which provides sufficient utility while still providing sufficient risk protection is very much dependent on the relative importance subjectively put on the two requirements.

-Elliot and Domingo-Ferrer (PDF, 566KB) conclude that, in general, methods developed to quantify and understand data utility are less developed than methods designed to measure disclosure risk.
+Elliot and Domingo-Ferrer conclude that, in general, methods developed to quantify and understand data utility are less developed than methods designed to measure disclosure risk.
 Overall more research is needed for both types of methods to assess whether they are satisfactory.
 Further innovation and development will better support decision making and provide solutions to the tension between demand for more detailed information and the obligation to ensure privacy and confidentiality.
 This becomes more pressing when considering big data, data mining and a rapidly expanding data environment.

 Traditionally, a statistician’s choice of SDC method (or combination of methods) and threshold parameters is guided by expert advice and previous good practice examples of dealing with disclosure risk and information loss for similar statistics.
 For example, for frequency tables, record swapping is the preferred pre-tabulation method (implemented on microdata prior to constructing the table) due to ease of implementation, but table redesign, random rounding or noise addition is advised for post-tabulation treatment (after the table is constructed).
-For magnitude tables, primary and secondary suppression is advised with consideration given to the sensitivity of the disclosive cell and threshold rules (see Shlomo (PDF, 1MB) for a classification of disclosure risks).
-A high-level classification of these methods by type of output can also be found in Elliot and Domingo-Ferrer (PDF, 566KB).
+For magnitude tables, primary and secondary suppression is advised with consideration given to the sensitivity of the disclosive cell and threshold rules (see Shlomo for a classification of disclosure risks).
+A high-level classification of these methods by type of output can also be found in Elliot and Domingo-Ferrer.

 Intruder testing can help identify vulnerabilities and help measure disclosure risks.
 However, this is a complex and resource intensive process.
-Elliot and Domingo-Ferrer (PDF, 566KB) discuss the different stages, expertise and resource required, and recommend this approach for new data situations where the calibration of disclosure risk measures is difficult to achieve.
+Elliot and Domingo-Ferrer discuss the different stages, expertise and resource required, and recommend this approach for new data situations where the calibration of disclosure risk measures is difficult to achieve.

 A disclosure risk that is becoming more prominent with the development of automatic table generators and remote analysis servers is inferential disclosure.
-More widely, the inferential disclosure risk has led the statistical community to recognise the increased need to use perturbative methods (see Shlomo (PDF, 1MB) and Page, Cabot and Nissim (PDF, 936KB)).
+More widely, the inferential disclosure risk has led the statistical community to recognise the increased need to use perturbative methods (see Shlomo and Page, Cabot and Nissim).
 Inferential disclosure risk is an area where further research is needed to explore options and identify solutions that can help inform the choice of methodology used to protect the different types of statistics.
 Overall, further research is needed to help develop approaches that can deal with, and build protection against, malicious behaviours and intruder attacks.

-Elliot and Domingo-Ferrer (PDF, 566KB) discuss the challenges posed to the existing SDC model by the changes in the data environment, and the increase in the data available.
+Elliot and Domingo-Ferrer discuss the challenges posed to the existing SDC model by the changes in the data environment, and the increase in the data available.
 Contributing to this challenge is the increase in capacity to process data (such as linking).
 However, minimising the risk of disclosure when working with different types of data sets has exposed some of the limitations of the standard SDC model and the need to develop new approaches and identify new risks.